For Enquiry: 93450 45466

 }

-75. Can static methods be present in an interface?
+76. Can static methods be present in an interface?

 In Java, interfaces can contain static methods.
 Static methods in interfaces can have a defined implementation and can be invoked directly on the interface itself, without the need for an implementing class.

-76. How are destructors defined in Java?
+77. How are destructors defined in Java?

-Destructors are not defined in Java as there is no need to explicitly define them.
+Destructors are not defined in Java, as there is no need to explicitly define them.
 Java has a built-in garbage collection mechanism that automatically allocates memory for discarded items referenced, eliminating the need for explicit destructors.

-77. In a class that implements an interface, is it possible to modify the value of any variable defined in the interface?
+78. In a class that implements an interface, is it possible to modify the value of any variable defined in the interface?

 No, we cannot change the value of any variable defined in an interface in a class implementing that interface.
-All variables in an interface are by default static, public, and final.
+All variables in an interface are, by default, static, public, and final.
 Final variables are constants and their values cannot be changed once assigned.
 Therefore, the variable values defined in an interface cannot be modified in the implementing class.

-78. Is it true that Java’s garbage collection function prevents programmes from ever running out of memory?
+79. Is it true that Java’s garbage collection function prevents programmes from ever running out of memory?

+This is one of the tricky Java interview questions for freshers to check their application ability.
 The absence of memory issues with Java programmes is not a given.
 Although Java provides automatic garbage collection, there is still a possibility of running out of memory if objects are created at a faster rate than garbage collection can free up memory resources.

-79. Can we use a different return type for void in the main method?
+80. Can we use a different return type for void in the main method?

 No, for the programme to run successfully, the main method of a Java class can only have a void return type.